Numerical Accuracy

 Linear Regression Datasets

-Each dataset was run through MIDAS, and the resulting coefficients, standard errors, R-squared, residual SD, and F statistic were compared against the NIST certified values.
+Each dataset was run through MIDAS, and the resulting coefficients, standard errors, R-squared, and RMSE were compared against the NIST certified values.
+The F statistic is not part of the MIDAS regression output, so the automated tests derive it from the R² and degrees of freedom computed by MIDAS and compare that value against the certified values.
 The numbers in the table are LRE values.
 For datasets with multiple regression coefficients, the minimum LRE across all coefficients is shown.
 The same applies to LRE(SE).
 The minimum is used because it evaluates accuracy based on the least precise estimate.
-R², residual SD, and F statistic are single values for the entire model and are shown as-is.
+R², RMSE, and F statistic are single values for the entire model and are shown as-is.

 Norris3612.313.815.513.911.5